graphdeco-inria/editable-gaussian-reflections/README.md

 You may need to adjust the near clipping plane with the `--znear` flag if you run other scenes.

-To render a view of the reconstructed environment, use this script with the flag `--modes env_rot_1`. <!-- todo: -->
+To render a view of the reconstructed environment, use this script with the flag `--modes env_rot_1`.
 ### Rendering novel views
 ```bash
 SCENE_PATH=data/renders/shiny_kitchen